Frequently Asked Questions

 The Attacks This Policy Help Protect Against

 A comprehensive HR cybersecurity policy shields an organization from specific threats targeting HR data and processes.
 This includes insider threats where disgruntled employees or ex-employees attempt to misuse or leak sensitive HR data out of revenge or for personal gain.
 The policy also guards against targeted spear phishing campaigns, wherein attackers, having studied the organization’s hierarchy, pose as high-ranking officials to solicit confidential information.
-Additionaly, the HR cybersecurity policy offers protection against baiting attacks, where cybercriminals might use job offers or resumes laden with malware, aiming to exploit the recruitment processes.
+Additionally, the HR cybersecurity policy offers protection against baiting attacks, where cybercriminals might use job offers or resumes laden with malware, aiming to exploit the recruitment processes.

 The Scope of This Policy